How can we help?

 Applicable Publications/Quick Clips:

-If you are reemployed by an FRS participating employer in any capacity, and/or provide any service to any FRS-participating employer through any arrangement (paid or unpaid), including OPS, adjunct, election poll work, temporary employment, or working through a third party that provides service to an FRS-participating employer, etc., in your first year (12 months) of retirement the following limitations and exceptions apply:
+If you are reemployed by an FRS employer in any capacity, and/or provide any service to any FRS employer through any arrangement (paid or unpaid), including OPS, adjunct, election poll work, temporary employment, or working through a third party that provides service to an FRS employer, etc., in your first 6 calendar months of retirement the following limitations and exceptions apply:

 Pension Plan Investment Plan

-You are considered retired when you have terminated all employment with all FRS-participating employers, established an effective retirement date through the application process, and cashed or deposited a benefit payment.
-If you participate in DROP, your retirement is completed when you terminate employment with your FRS-participating employer.
+You are considered retired when you have terminated all employment with all FRS employers, established an effective retirement date through the application process, and cashed or deposited a benefit payment.
+If you participate in DROP, your retirement is completed when you terminate employment with your FRS employer.

-There are termination requirements that affect your retirement benefit if you are employed with FRS-participating employers in any capacity/arrangement (paid or unpaid) during the first 12 calendar months after your effective retirement date without DROP participation or after your DROP termination date.
+There are termination requirements that affect your retirement benefit if you are employed with FRS employers in any capacity/arrangement (paid or unpaid) during the first 6 calendar months after your effective retirement date without DROP participation or after your DROP termination date.

-Retirees may provide volunteer services with an FRS employer without violating the termination requirements or reemployment limitations (must comply with Section 121.091(15), Florida Statutes).
+Retirees may provide volunteer services with an FRS employer without violating the termination requirements (must comply with Section 121.091(15), Florida Statutes).

 Renewed Membership